Ensembl/peregrine-eard/docs/earp.md

 All instructions ultimately map down to a `code` definition. code definitions don't contain normal statements but instead various special statements defining the mapping onto bytecode.
 Their arguments are special placeholders for variables. `code` blocks should *not* appear in earp as written by the end user.

-Opcodes are rpresented by the `opcode` statements in `code` blocks.
+Opcodes are represented by the `opcode` statements in `code` blocks.
 Note that all constants must be "passed into" code blocks.

 Code blocks which "modify the world", ie update state outside the interpreter, must have the "world" prefix to prevent various optimisations.